 I went to a conference last spring where the trainers basically told me “you’re not getting into bookstores.”

 Last month I called the local bookstores, hoping to set up a signing.
 They didn’t call back.
 I got no answer to my emails.
 Fine.
 So I did some research.

-I’m in KDP, which means that my ebook can’t be distributed anywhere but Amazon.
+I’m in Kindle Select, which means that my ebook can’t be distributed anywhere but Amazon.
 Paperbacks, however, are a different story.

 So I bought an ISBN for my book, applied it, and am currently set to release on IngramSpark on December 1.
 A few things happen when my book releases on IngramSpark.
 Most notably, libraries and bookstores can order it and I can advertise to them in their catalog.
 It costs $85.

 When you set up your title in the IngramSpark platform, you provide the completed digital files (PDF for print and EPUB for eBooks) along with the metadata (book information).
 In this metadata, you will also include your list price and a discount to offer to retailers and libraries that may want to purchase your book.
 The discount represents the profit that both the bookseller (retailer) and IngramSpark make transacting the sale.
 The standard trade discount is 55% of the list price, but you can set a range anywhere from 30-55% with IngramSpark.
 Applying a discount of less than 55% can possibly limit the sale of your title to booksellers; however, this may be the right choice for some authors/publishers depending on their sales strategies.